 4. Increase in Basal Body Temperature

-If you are pregnant, the basal body temperature increases.
-The temperature rises between 0.5 to 1.5 degrees and remains high.
+If you are pregnant, your basal body temperature will increase.
+The temperature may rise between 0.5 and 1.5 degrees and will remain high.

 5. Mood Fluctuations

-Feelings of depression, crying spells and feeling extremely overwhelmed are some symptoms with respect to your moods.
+Feelings of depression, crying spells and feeling extremely overwhelmed are some symptoms related to moods and pregnancy.
 The hormonal changes in the body are responsible for these mood swings and sensitivity.

 6. Food Cravings and Aversions